“Singing is Something I Have to Do“

 In 1990, The PCA selected Undine to receive their “Distinguished Performing Artist Award” for “The Negro Spirituals Revisited “ and her jazz career.
-Lena Horne received the award in 1989, and her beloved Leland Vail in 1996.
+Marilyn Horne received the award in 1989, and her beloved Leland Vail in 1996.

 In the summer of 1992, for a lark, her husband Bill talked her into entering the Ms. California Senior America Pageant.
 On March 2, 1993, she was crowned Ms. California Senior.
 Two months later, in Nashville, she was First Runner-up in the National Ms. Senior America Pageant.

-Next, Undine tackled another research and performance project she called “Unsung Notable Women” including Deborah Sampson, Sojourner Truth, Dr. Effie O. Ellis, Alexa Kennedy, Sacajawea, Dr.Selma Burke, Alexa Cannady.
+Next, Undine tackled another research and performance project she called “Unsung Notable Women” including Deborah Sampson, Sojourner Truth, Dr. Effie O. Ellis, Sacajawea, Dr.Selma Burke, and Alexa Cannady.
 The performance combined lectures and songs about this array of important women. he presented the “Unsung Notable Women” series to schools, colleges, and civic groups.

 Along the way, Undine’s civic engagement has included important board commitments with the Bouggess White Foundation scholarships for Black youth, the National Council of Negro Women, Chair of the Blanch Collins Forum, and KLON Jazz Radio.
 She is also a Life Member of NAACP.
 Of course, the artist, teacher, and engaged citizen is also a theater supporter and attendee and a great cook.
 One of her favorites to prepare is Louisiana gumbo.